 - Market values include lots, but the policy will assume rebuilding will occur on the same lot as the damaged house.

-Finding the area’s average rebuilding costs per square foot would yield a better estimate that market value.
+Finding the area’s average rebuilding costs per square foot would yield a better estimate than market value.
 Even that still may not account for expenses that are unique to rebuilding.
 For instance, new construction costs should not require demolishing and discarding parts of a damaged structure.
 Homeowners cannot assume that building costs are exactly the same as rebuilding costs.

 As you can imagine, your lender has an interest in your home as well.
 While your lender may limit their requirements to the amount of the mortgage balance left, that still won’t tell a homeowner how much their home would cost to rebuild.
 Also, the mortgage balance should decline as the homeowner makes payments, but there’s no reason to assume that rebuilding costs will also decline over time.